 Our people nominate and vote for one national charity, as set out in our Charity of the Year Partnership Policy.
 The chosen charity benefits from staff fundraising throughout the year and, where possible, pro bono and in kind support; to the extent that they often become lasting community partners.

-Our 2021 charity of the year is Cancer Research UK.
-Previous charities of the year include The Buddy Bag Foundation, Dementia UK, Young Minds, Bede House, Birmingham St Mary's Hospice, Beyond Food, Bliss, Help Harry Help Others, Dogs for the Good, KidsOut, Auditory Verbal UK, Macmillan, Alzheimer's Society, Friends of the Elderly and Make-a-Wish.
+Our 2022 charity of the year is United by 2022.
+Previous charities of the year include Cancer Research UK, The Buddy Bag Foundation, Dementia UK, Young Minds, Bede House, Birmingham St Mary's Hospice, Beyond Food, Bliss, Help Harry Help Others, Dogs for the Good, KidsOut, Auditory Verbal UK, Macmillan, Alzheimer's Society, Friends of the Elderly and Make-a-Wish.

 Our award-winning choir supports the charity of the year by raising money at summer concerts and Christmas carol services.